 Check out the graphic below for some more unique Halloween traditions to inspire you this year.

 Are you all set for Halloween this year or have anything special in store for your little ghosts and monsters?
-Let us know in the comments below or take a look at our helpful round-up of spooky family-friendly events and activities to see if there’s something happening near you.
+Let us know in the comments below or take a look at our helpful round-up of spooky Halloween events and activities to see if there’s something happening near you.
+If you fancy an eerie evening out exploring, why not visit a haunted site or two?
+There are more than you think in Scotland!